 The unusually high price of 300 euros per kilo for cheddar is due to its extravagant composition with Wyke Farms Cheddar.
 In the town of the same name, Wyke Champflower in Somerset, England, various traditional Cheddar cheeses are refined with additives such as gold leaf, truffles or selected spices.
 The particularly luxurious accessories ensure both popularity and the enormous price calculation.

 Most people should not necessarily be aware that there is such a thing as elk cheese.
 Two Swedish sisters came up with the idea of making cheese from the milk of their elk cows on their home elk farm.
 These are milked from May to September.
 The milk obtained can be used to make around 300 kilos of elk cheese a year.
 Gourmets can taste the extremely rare cheese for as much as 500 euros per kilo.
 Which makes it an expensive cheese.
 The variations range from blue cheese to feta.

 2) White Stilton Gold, England

 Known for the nearby town, English Stilton cheese has been a popular and coveted type of cheese for several decades.
 As the “king of British cheeses”, it is only allowed to be produced by selected dairies located in a small area.
-Only cows from Leicestershire, Derbyshire and Nottinghamshire are allowed to supply the milk for cheese production.
+Only cows from Leicestershire, Derbyshire and Nottinghamshire are allowed to supply the milk for this expensive cheese production.
 The specialty of the White Stilton Gold can already be recognized by its name.
 The creamy cheese is infused with real gold and therefore carries a proud price of around 700 euros per kilogram.

 Most Expensive Cheese